Appigle/csdn_experience_improving_chrome_plugin/README.md

 Clone this repo.
 Go to `chrome://extensions` to access Extensions page.
 Enable Developer mode and select Load Unpacked Extension to install from project folder.
 Refer to [Chrome Extension Development Guide](https://developer.chrome.com/docs/extensions?hl=zh-cn) for more details on Chrome extension development.

+**If the shortcut key and the right-click context menu for copying do not work, you can try copying the selected area by cutting it**

 ## Contributing

 For any issues encountered or new feature requests, please feel free to create issues or pull requests on GitHub.